bjornbytes/RxLua/doc/README.md

 #### `:onNext(values)`

 Pushes zero or more values to the Subject.
-It will be broadcasted to all Observers.
+They will be broadcasted to all Observers.

 | Name | Type | Default | Description |
 |------|------|---------|-------------|